kanwarjitensingh/Log-Analysis-Tool/README.md

 # Log Analysis Tool for Cybersecurity

+**⚠️ ETHICAL USE ONLY - IMPORTANT DISCLAIMER**

+**This project is designed EXCLUSIVELY for ethical security testing and educational purposes.
+This is a testing tool created for learning cybersecurity concepts and authorized penetration testing only.
+I will NOT be responsible if this tool is used for wrong, illegal, or malicious purposes.
+Users must obtain explicit written permission before scanning any networks or systems they do not own.
+More updates and features will be added to this tool in future releases.
+By using this tool, you acknowledge that you understand and agree to use it only for legitimate, legal, and ethical purposes.**

+---

 A simple, cross-platform log analysis tool with GUI interface for cybersecurity professionals.
 Analyzes system logs, web server logs, and security events.

 ## Features